 Once you’ve set a deadline for your first draft and have a clear idea of how many words you’ll be writing per week you can start drafting in earnest:

-4. Faster first draft writing: Limit self-editing as you go
+4. Avoid self-editing as you go

-It might feel as though this will lengthen the entire process because you’ll have to rewrite more later.
+It might feel as though this will lengthen the entire process.
+Because you’ll have to rewrite more later.
 Yet it’s easier to make changes and tidy up the text when you have a macro perspective of the full story.

 If you need to, use an online app that doesn’t let you go back to edit as you write.
 Blind Write is an online writing tool that blurs everything you’ve just written as you go, preventing you from editing too much prematurely.

 A point raised by author Kathy Leonard Czepiel is that wanting to get every factual detail right while you draft can slow you down.
 Instead, do as Czepiel advises and leave the bulk of research for a later stage.
 Just find all the basic information you need to set the story in motion.

-In a survey we ran last year, blog readers reported ‘lack of focus’ as one of the biggest challenges to finishing a novel.
+In a survey we ran, blog readers reported ‘lack of focus’ as one of the biggest challenges to finishing a novel.

 The Pomodoro Technique, a time management approach developed by Francesco Cirillo, is one option.
 It works in six stages: